nus-cs2103-AY2122S2/ip/docs/README.md

 ### `fevent` - Force add the event task

-Adds the event task regardless of whether the task is a duplicate
+Adds the event task regardless of whether the task is a duplicate.
+The date format is in yyyy-mm-dd (e.g., 2019-10-15).

 Example of usage: